NavDasa/Implementing_Azure_Solutions/README.md

 Using disk encryption, you can forcibly encrypt data stored on VMs and other services, using your keys to keep everything in your control.

+Monitor ARM VMs:

+we will cover how to:

+1.Configure ARM VM monitoring
+2.Configure alerts. ( When the CPU Usage Threshold is more then 75% get an Aleart by Email to a particular group) 3.Configure diagnostic and Monitoring storage location. ( Enable the guest level monitoring in the VM, and enable log aleart like Cretical, audit failure, system, admistrivate logentries Info, to the storage account )

+Manage ARM VM Availability:

+1. How to configure VM Availability sets.
+Load balancer and Availabilty sets.

+SaaS, SLAs, and uptime are crucial as businesses rely more on cloud services.
+Creating the infrastructure to support high availability requires tooling that organizations previously had to write from scratch.

+Nowadays, Azure provides many tools to facilitate the management of Highly Available resources.
+In this video we will cover:

+1. Configure multiple ARM VMs in an availability set for redundancy
+2. Configure each application tier into separate availability sets
+3. Combine the Load Balancer with availability sets
+4. Configure fault domains and update domains

+We have to create an Availabilty set and launch a VM by keeping that Availabilty set.

+5. How to launch a VM with that Availabilty set through Power shell.
+Before doing that make sure that you create a Subnet, Security group and Network.
+6. How to create a Load balancer with the Availabilty set.

+Scale ARM VMs:

+How to create a VMSS in Azure through Power shell, Script can be seen in the video and can be dowloaded from the study group.

+1. Give the names of the Resource group, scale set name, location.
+2. Script to create a new resource group, subnet, network.
+3. create a new Public IP address.
+4. Assign to the front of the load balancer of the virtual mechine scale set.
+5. creaet the front end and back end pool of the load balancer.
+6. create the Inbound NAC for port 3389 RDP Port.
+7. create the loab balancer by giving the names of front end backend pool of the load balancer.
+8. create a health prob of the load balancer.
+9. create a load balancer rule config. ( how the load balancer route traffic).
+10. set and update the load balancer configuration.
+11. Grabe an IPConfig for the scale set.
+12. Grabe the Config and where this sclae set has to be like location, policy, automatic.
+13. Grabe the images that is going to be installed on the instances.
+14. Assign the os profile, like user name and password for the server.
+15. Assign the NIC Card configuration for the virtual mechines.
+16 .Finally the command to create the VMSS(Virtual mechine scale sets).